-Two British agents are murdered by a mysterious Neonazi organization in West Berlin.
+Two British agents are murdered by a mysterious Neo-Nazi organization in West Berlin.
 The British Secret Service sends agent Quiller to investigate.
-Soon Quiller is confronted with Neonazi chief "Oktober" and involved in a dangerous game where each side tries to find out the enemy's headquarters at any price...Written by
+Soon Quiller is confronted with Neo-Nazi chief "Oktober" and involved in a dangerous game where each side tries to find out the enemy's headquarters at any price.Written by

 Dirk Bauer <email@example.com>

-This movie was made and released only about a year after the film's source novel 'The Berlin Memorandum' by Trevor Dudley Smith (as Adam Hall) was first published in 1965.
+This movie was released a year after the source novel "The Berlin Memorandum" by Trevor Dudley Smith (as Adam Hall) was published.
 See more »

 65 of 81 people found this review helpful.

 Was this review helpful to you?